 Tuberculosis can be detected in people with HIV infection via a unique blood signal before symptoms appear, according to the results of a new study led by researchers based in CIDRI-Africa (in the IDM) and international colleagues.

 Kelly Chibale's invaluable contribution to the ongoing battle against malaria – amongst others – has been awarded an 'A' rating by the National Research Foundation.

 The highly competitive Intermediate Fellowship programme aims to support research that will improve public health and tropical medicine at a local, national and global level, and will fully support Claire for five years.

 CIDRI-Africa hosted a UK Science delegation at the Khayelitsha Site B clinical research site in December 2017.

-A Symposium will be held on Monday 27th November 2017, entitled “Beyond the Canonical Roles of Metabolism: Reflections and Looking Ahead”.
-This will be followed by a Cocktail Reception.
-Interested members of the public are welcome at either or both events.
+A Symposium was held on Monday 27th November 2017, entitled “Beyond the Canonical Roles of Metabolism: Reflections and Looking Ahead”.
+A wonderful tribute to an inspirational man who still inspires.

 Frank Brombacher continues to be recognised for the quality and impact of his research in the immunology of infectious diseases.